 - Agitation.
 Some dogs become anxious due to the itching and difficulty breathing.
 Also, the insect venom may affect the nervous system.

 Medical treatment may save your dog’s life and is aimed at reducing the allergic reaction and preventing shock.
 In addition to anti-histamines, your veterinarian may give your dog corticosteroids or epinephrine.
-The doctor may administer IV fluids to stabilize the dog and oxygen to help respiration.
+Your veterinarian may administer intravenous (IV) fluids to stabilize the dog and oxygen to help respiration.
 Blood and urine tests may be needed to rule out organ damage.
-The length of the hospital stay depends on how quickly your dog responds to therapy, but expect to leave her with the veterinarian for 1 or 2 days.
-Once the danger is passed and your dog returns home, your veterinarian may prescribe an Epi-Pen for use in future insect stings.
+The length of the hospital stay depends on how quickly your dog responds to therapy but expect to leave your dog at the hospital for 1 or 2 days.
+Once the danger is passed and your dog returns home, your veterinarian may prescribe an Epi-Pen® for use in future insect stings.
 The goal here is not to stifle your nosy dog’s curious nature, but to be prepared for the consequences.
 That means you have to act quickly in case she reacts to an insect bite.